Mushrooms on Toast – A Classic Makes a Comeback (Vegan, 12 mins)

-- Heat up the oil in a pan on medium heat.
+- Heat up the oil in a pan on medium heat.1 tsp olive oil

-- Roughly chop the mushrooms and throw them into the pan – stir a little.
+- Roughly chop the mushrooms and throw them into the pan – stir a little.4.5 oz mushrooms

-- Peel and core the apple, slice into fours, eat two bits, slice the other two bits into thin little pieces and add them to the mushrooms.
+- Peel and core the apple, slice into fours and then into thin little pieces and add them to the mushrooms.
 Add the sunflower seeds.1 apple, 2 tbsp sunflower seeds

 - Stir until the mushroom’s softened.

-- Add the soy sauce, lower the heat, stir.2 tbsp soy sauce, 1 tbsp nutritional yeast
+- Add the soy sauce and nutritional yeast, lower the heat, stir.2 tbsp soy sauce, 1 tbsp nutritional yeast

 - Turn off the heat, stir in the parsley and the pepper.1 handful parsley, fresh, Black pepper to taste

 - Serve the mushroom mix on two slices of toast – enjoy!